clicon/clixon-controller-docs/tutorial.rst

 A service consists of a list o service instance, each consisting of a list of users, which in turn has a name, an SSH key and a role.

-The YANG specification is as follows:
+The YANG service model is as follows:

 .. code-block:: yang